-2. I could just do the work and make notes on the schedule regarding what I got done.
+2. I could just do the work and make notes on the schedule about what I got done.

 The second option works better for me and lets me know at the end of the day that I was productive!
-There’s nothing worse than finishing up a work day thinking that absolutely nothing was accomplished.
-Therefore I seriously suggest a “ta-done” type list (in addition to a “to-do” list) to cheer you up at the end of each shift.
+There’s nothing worse than finishing up a work day thinking that absolutely nothing got accomplished.
+Therefore I seriously suggest a “ta-done” type list (as well as a “to-do” list) to cheer you up at the end of each shift.

 When I get back home, sometimes I’ll take a short nap.
 Other times I get right back to the computer and work until about 10pm.
 Long day!
 My mind shuts down after 10.
 Often I’ll use that time to watch a movie while at the same time doing some routine easy-work that takes no special brain power.

 As you can see, this isn’t exactly a daily schedule, but more like a routine.
-I’ve created habits so that I know exactly what I can be expected to do at any particular time of day.
+I’ve created habits so that I know exactly what I can expect to do at any particular time of day.

 My dog loves this too.
 She knows she’ll get a walk in the morning and that before I come back to the computer after my errands, I’ll make time to take her outside again too.
 She knows exactly what’s going on with me at any time of day, and what to expect.
 I share my life with this old border collie!
 At midnight we both go to bed.